Sponsored Programs Administration (SPA)

 Electronic Research Administration & Compliance (ERAC): COMING SOON!

 NDSU is currently working with Novelution Corp. on a software solution for electronic research administration & compliance (ERAC).
 An initial project team with members from Sponsored Program Administration (SPA), Business Development and Grant and Contract Accounting (GCA) are currently working on the first of six modules.
 The first module is a pre-award/sponsored programs module, which will permit faculty and researchers to build their proposals in the system, and electronically route proposals for necessary approvals/signatures.
-It is anticipated that the first module will go live early in 2018.

 Additional modules will be implemented that will enable electronic management of various compliance functions, as well as electronic routing of compliance protocols.
 These additional modules, in anticipated order of implementation, are: Institutional Review Board (IRB), Institutional Animal Care & Use Committee (IACUC), Institutional Biosafety Committee (IBC), Conflict of Interest (COI) and Effort Reporting.